-- 13.1.3.
-To fulfil the new CAP requirements, all VHR imagery should have a spatial resolution that is compliant with at least 1:5 000 or larger accuracies.
+- 13.1.3 To fulfil the new CAP requirements, all VHR imagery should have a spatial resolution that is compliant with at least 1:5 000 or larger accuracies.
 This translates into a required positional accuracy of a maximum 1.25 m 1-D root mean square error (RMSE) and a ground sampling distance (GSD)/pixel size of 75 cm or smaller.
 The requirements for absolute accuracy for the VHR sensors are in the FWCs [1] and are set to 2 m/1.5 m, depending on the sensor.
 The RMSEs of the VHR sensors (WV1 [22], WV2 [14], WV3 [13], WV4 [12], GE1 [14]) were, however, shown to be below 1.25 m in the JRC's geometry benchmark studies.
-Regarding Kompsat-3, the RMSE for a maximum allowed off-nadir angle of 15° was 1.5m; however, in other, more extensive, studies dealing with the geolocation accuracy of Kompsat-3 imagery, an RMSE below 1 m can be found [19], which is why Kompsat-3 is also allowed as a prime VHR sensor under those restrictions. - 13.1.4.
-For a better overview of the existing profiles, and to help the MS administrations in their choice of correct profiles for their controls, the profiles can be represented in a graph of GSD versus elevation angle.
+Regarding Kompsat-3, the RMSE for a maximum allowed elevation angle of 74.5° (14° ONA) was 1.5m; however, in other, more extensive, studies dealing with the geolocation accuracy of Kompsat-3 imagery, an RMSE below 1 m can be found [19], which is why Kompsat-3 is also allowed as a prime VHR sensor under those restrictions.
+In order to satisfy GSD requirements the VHR sensor KOMPSAT-3A is restricted to 57.2° (30°ONA). - 13.1.4 For a better overview of the existing profiles, and to help the MS administrations in their choice of correct profiles for their controls, the profiles can be represented in a graph of GSD versus elevation angle.
 See Figure 3.